instrumentisto/rust-incubator/3_ecosystem/3_1_testing/README.md

-For the implementation of a small [guessing game][51] in [this step's crate](src/main.rs) provide all possible tests you're able to write.
+For the implementation of a small [guessing game][51] in [this task's crate](src/main.rs) provide all possible tests you're able to write.